-Install air filter on CVT by inserting tabs in their slots and push on air filter until it clicks.
+- 1. Install air filter on CVT by inserting tabs in their slots and push on air filter until it clicks. - 2.
+Reinstall gauge support.

-Install the gauge support.

 Indicates a potential hazard that, if not avoided, could result in serious injury or death.

 Step 1: Hook Step 2: Engage retaining tab